 - Collect Testimony From Witnesses.
 You don’t have to ask people to appear in court, but a well-written letter from a witness can help your case.
-For example, if a repairman told you the water heater needed to be replaced but your landlord wouldn’t pay for it, get this in writing.
+For example, if a repairman told you the water heater needed to be replaced — but your landlord wouldn’t pay for it — get this in writing.

 - Practice Presenting Your Side of the Story.
 Practicing telling your story can help you gain confidence and determine exactly what to say in court.
 Find a friend or family member, tell them the story, and get their opinions.

-For example, if you’re suing your landlord for $500 and the lawyer’s minimum fee is $500, you’ll only be able to break even in a best-case scenario.
-In most cases, hiring a lawyer is only worth it if you’re suing for a large amount or the lawyer is willing to work for a small fee.
+For example, if you plan to sue your landlord for $500 and the lawyer’s minimum fee is $500, you’ll only be able to break even in a best-case scenario.
+In most cases, hiring a lawyer is only worth it if you’re suing for a large amount or if the lawyer is willing to work for a small fee.